 When you open a jar of fermented garlic, the aroma smells heavenly!
 The taste is even better, especially if you are a garlic lover.

 When you ferment garlic, it remains raw.
-Fermenting garlic mellows the delicious, spicy flavor of raw garlic, making it more easily consumable but still delightfully garlicky.
+Fermenting garlic mellows raw garlic’s spicy flavor, making it more easily consumable but still delightfully garlicky.
 The taste may be overwhelming for some people, but the health benefits make it worth eating.

 You can eat fermented garlic straight from the jar or make garlic-infused honey to help boost your immune system during the cold and flu season.
 (Source) You will gain all the healthy bacteria and probiotics from the fermentation process and all the great natural benefits of raw garlic.

 As mentioned above, eating raw fermented garlic offers immune support.
-But, use fermented garlic in any recipe that calls for garlic.
+However, you can use fermented garlic in any recipe that calls for garlic.

-To use fermented garlic, pull what you need from the jar, slice it or mince it, and add it to your meals.
-Enjoy the simplicity of using garlic that is already peeled and ready to use.
+To use fermented garlic, pull what you need from the jar, slice or mince it, and add it to your meals.
+Enjoy the simplicity of using already peeled garlic cloves ready to use.

-When you cook fermented garlic, you lose the probiotic benefits from the fermenting process.
-But, when you ferment garlic, even to cook with, you are gaining the ability to make your food last for much longer than in standard storage.
+Homesteading Hack: When you cook fermented garlic, you will lose the probiotic benefits from the fermenting process.
+However, when you ferment garlic, even to cook with, you are gaining the ability to make your food last for much longer than in standard storage.

 Supplies

-- Pint-Sized Mason Jar – You can fill a quart jar if you have a lot of garlic to ferment or any other fermentation vessel (read this post on the best fermentation vessels).
+- Pint-Size Jar – If you have a lot of garlic to ferment, you can fill a quart jar or any other fermentation vessel (read this post on the best fermentation vessels).
 Just adjust the recipe accordingly.

 - Mason Jar Lid – The plastic, screw-top style lid works well with this recipe.
-It does not seal tightly, leaving room for gases to escape while fermenting.
-Or, you can use specialized products like these fermentation lids so that you don’t have to burp the jar.
+It does not seal tightly, leaving room for gasses to escape while fermenting.
+You can also use specialized products like these fermentation lids to eliminate burping the jar.

 - Small Mixing Bowl – You can use a liquid measuring cup as a mixing bowl to save on dirtying one more dish.